Surplus Property Donations and Disposals

 - Disposal of all electronic devices

-Individuals should contact the Help Desk when they need to dispose of any computer, printer, telephone, display or any other electronic device, see Disposal of Outdated Equipment.
-The Help Desk will retrieve the equipment.
+Individuals should contact the IT Service Desk when they need to dispose of any computer, printer, telephone, display or any other electronic device, see Disposal of Outdated Equipment.
+The IT Service Desk will retrieve the equipment.
 Disposal of electronic equipment is coordinated by ILS personnel.

 - Disposal of books